Westland Welkin

 The Westland Welkin was a British twin-engine heavy fighter from the Westland Aircraft Company, designed to fight at extremely high altitudes, in the stratosphere; the word welkin meaning "the vault of heaven" or the upper atmosphere.
-First conceived in 1940, the plane was built in response to the arrival of modified Junkers Ju 86P bombers flying reconnaissance missions that suggested the Luftwaffe might attempt to re-open the bombing of England from high altitude.
-Construction was from 1942–43.
+First conceived in 1940, the plane was built in response to the arrival of modified Junkers Ju 86P bombers flying reconnaissance missions, which suggested the Luftwaffe might attempt to re-open the bombing of Britain from high altitude.
+Construction was from 1942 to 1943.
 The threat never materialised; consequently, Westland produced only a small number of Welkins and few of these flew.

 Design and development

 Westland put forward their P.14, essentially an adaptation of Westland's Whirlwind fighter layout (and a more experimental twin, the P.13) to meet Air Ministry Specification F.4 of 1940 for a high altitude fighter.
 The most obvious feature was the enormous high aspect ratio wing, with a span on the production aircraft of 70 ft.
 The compact but troublesome Rolls-Royce Peregrine engines of the Whirlwind were replaced by the more powerful two-stage Rolls-Royce Merlin Mk.76/77.
 The most significant feature was a pressurised cockpit, which took the majority of effort in the design.
 After extensive development a new cockpit was developed that was built out of heavy-gauge duraluminium bolted directly to the front of the main spar.
 The cockpit hood used an internal layer of thick perspex to hold the pressure, and an outer thin layer to form a smooth line.
 Heated air was blown between the two to keep the canopy clear of frost.

 In January 1941, the Ministry of Aircraft Production authorised the building of two P.14 prototypes DG558 & DG562.
 The F.4/40 specification was revised into F.7/41 that year.
 The Welkin design was now in competition with the Vickers Type 432 with Merlin 61 engines.

 The pressurisation system was driven by a Rotol supercharger attached to the left-hand engine (this was the difference between the Merlin 76 and 77), providing a constant pressure of 3.5 psi over the exterior pressure.
 This resulted in an apparent cabin altitude of 24000 ft when the aircraft was operating at its design altitude of 45000 ft.
 This cabin altitude was still too high for normal breathing, so the pilot had to wear an oxygen mask during flight.
 A rubber gasket filled with the pressurized air sealed the canopy when the system was turned on, and a valve ensured the pressure was controlled automatically.
 Moreover, the pilot also had to wear a high altitude suit as he might have been required to bail out at altitude.